Abderrahmane Mehdaoui

 Abderrahmane Mehdaoui (7 October 1949 – 13 September 2022) was an Algerian football player and manager who managed the Algeria national team, as well as club sides WA Tlemcen, AGS Mascara and DRB Tadjenanet.

+Career

+Born in Hussein Dey, Mehdaoui played for the youth teams of NA Hussein Dey before suffering a serious injury.
+After military service he returned to playing for the club, as a centre-back, later moving to Omnisport d'Alger and retiring at the age of 27.

+Death

 Mehdaoui died on 13 September 2022, at the age of 72.